 Pro tip: If you’re looking for an excursion that’s off the beaten track, a trip to Little Curaçao by boat can also be an exciting adventure while in Curaçao.
 Since you’re in the area as well, you also have the option of quickly skipping over to Aruba and Bonaire to check all three ABC’s off your list.
 It takes about 20 minutes to get to Bonaire by plane from Curaçao, and 40 minutes from Bonaire to Aruba.

 Once you have your destination figured out and when to visit, the next step is finding accommodation.

-If you’re looking for a couples-only all-inclusive vacation you’ll be happy to learn that Sandals is opening a brand new resort in Curaçao.
-Sandals recently announced the expansion of its all-inclusive resort chain, and once completed, Sandals Curacao is expected to include 350 luxurious rooms and suites with more in the pipeline as the resort expands further in the future.
+If you’re looking for a couples-only all-inclusive vacation you’ll be happy to learn that Sandals has opened a brand new resort in Curaçao.
+Sandals Curaçao offers 350 luxurious rooms and suites with more in the pipeline as the resort expands further in the future.

-Spanning 3,000 acres with 44 extensive waterfront areas, this world-class resort is expected to include a range of Sandals Global Gourmet™ dining options, multiple bars including swim-up bars, access to the neighboring 18-hole, par 72 Pete Dye championship golf course with ocean views, two on-site marinas, lavish accommodations such as Sandals all-new River Suites, and more.
+Spanning 3,000 acres with 44 extensive waterfront areas, this world-class resort includes a range of Sandals Global Gourmet™ dining options, multiple bars including swim-up bars, access to the neighboring 18-hole, par 72 Pete Dye championship golf course with ocean views, two on-site marinas, lavish accommodations such as Sandals' all-new River Suites, and more.